 Mutations may be brought on by different kinds of physical and chemical mutagens including gamma ray and ethyl methane sulphonate (EMS).
 The use of physical and chemical mutagens helps to improve many traits of agronomical importance in major crops including green gram to enhance the rate of genetic variability.
 In green gram breeding program, plant breeders use ethyl methane sulfonate (EMS) and gamma rays as mutagenic agents to induce genetic mutations for crop improvement.
 Gamma rays and EMS are commonly used mutagens in plant breeding programs, because these are known for their simple application, good penetration, reproducibility, high mutation frequency and less disposal problems (Chahal & Gossal, 2002).
 Ethyl methane sulphonate (EMS) causes point mutations, base substitutions and alter single genes by alkylating DNA, creating subtle but useful variations.
 Gamma rays induce chromosomal breaks, deletions, and rearrangements, leading to larger phenotypic changes (Pathak et al., 2023).

 For effective mutation breeding, determining the optimal mutagen dose serves as the critical first phase.
 The success of mutation breeding relies on identifying mutagen doses that achieve target lethality in the M1 generation, ensuring high mutation rates, genetic variability, and adequate plant survival.
 Lethal doses are tested to determine the optimal radiation or chemical exposure level that induces mutations while minimizing plant mortality or damage.
 Specifically, the lethal dose at which 50% of the exposed population dies (LD50) is a key indicator.
-Testing lethal doses helps breeders find a balance between inducing desirable genetic changes and maintaining a viable plant population (Ke et al., 2019; Vikhe & Nehul, 2020).
+Testing lethal doses help breeders find a balance between inducing desirable genetic changes and maintaining a viable plant population (Ke et al., 2019; Vikhe & Nehul, 2020).
 The induction of mutation is to create genotypic and phenotypic variations, which are important for the selection of plants with desirable characteristics.
 Optimum potential of producing viable and useful mutants for genetic improvement of plant might be obtained at higher doses where half of the treated samples died (Álvarez-Holguín et al., 2019).

 In Myanmar, three green gram genotypes, viz., Shwe Toe-009, MAS-1 and Yezin-9, is commercially and widely cultivated in the Sagaing, Magway, Bago, and Ayeyarwady Regions, as well as in the Yangon area.
 The current varieties are often outdated and lack the desired traits for optimal production, especially in the face of increasing climate variability.
 New green gram varieties are urgently needed to improve crop yields, enhance disease resistance, adapt to climate change, ultimately boost food security and farmers' incomes.
 The development of new varieties through mutation breeding requires identification of optimal lethal doses.
 Therefore, the current study was conducted to determine the mean lethal dose (LD50) of ethyl methane sulphonate and gamma irradiation on green gram varieties.